ibm-cloud-docs/account/account_faq.md

 We're sad to see you go!
 If there's any way we can assist you with your account before you go, reach out to us by contacting support.

 If you do decide to leave, how you cancel your account depends on your account type.
 You can check your account type by going to [Account settings](https://cloud.ibm.com/account/settings) and looking under _Account Type_.
+Only account owners can cancel accounts.

 * For Pay-As-You-Go or Subscription accounts, the quickest way to cancel your account is to contact us through [live chat](https://{DomainName}/unifiedsupport/supportcenter) or by calling 1-866-325-0045 and selecting the third option.
 Alternatively, you can open a support case.
 * To cancel a Lite account, go to [Account settings](https://cloud.ibm.com/account/settings) and click **Deactivate account**.